valinsky/blog/content/posts/python-mutable-default-arguments.md

 print(list2)
 ```

-Now `list1` and `list2` are separate list objects.
-The new output is:
+Now `list1` and `list2` are separate list objects and the output is:
 ```
 [1]
 [2]